-In this case, the debt letter asserts that the "overpayment was a result of a correction to a personnel action that was processed by your agency" for 18 listed pay periods.
-According to Respondent, the debt arose because Respondent received a pay increase for which Respondent was ineligible as a Schedule C appointee.
-Thereafter, the Department "removed the award" and the subsequent debt letter was issued.
+In this case, the debt letter asserts that the "overpayment was a result of a correction to a personnel action that was processed by your agency" for 26 pay periods spanning calendar years 2023 and 2024.
+According to Respondent, the debt arose because the Department entered two different pay rates on the same day.
+The first entry was above the salary cap set by Congress.
+The second entry conformed to the pay cap.
+However, the Department thereafter paid Respondent at the higher, erroneous rate, and the error was not discovered for a year, resulting in the overpayment of salary.